Getting Real With Shadra Bruce

 It’s a vacation, so loosen up on video game and movie watching restrictions

 I’d love to be able to say I’m one of those moms with pre-planned educational activities ready for the kids for each mile of the trip.
 While I do like Rand McNally Are We There Yet?
-(Backseat Books) the older your kid is, the faster he’ll lose interest.
+(Backseat Books) the older your kid is, the faster they’ll lose interest.
 Worse yet, you might have a kid who gets car sick when reading.
 And traveling with puking kids is way less fun than traveling with whining, fighting kids.

 The best solution for happy travelers is to provide them with electronic stimulation.